tier4/driving_log_replayer/docs/use_case/obstacle_segmentation.en.md

 ## Evaluation Result

-For each subscription, the judgment result described below is output.
+The results are calculated for each subscription.
+The format and available states are described below.

 ### Detection Normal